itswisdomagain/btcwallet/mixing.md

 A `maxfeerate` option has been added to the wallet config to protect against excessive fees recommended by the btcd rpc server.
 If the recommended fee rate exceeds the user-configured maxfeerate, mixing will be skipped until when the recommended fee rate falls below the maxfeerate.

+In addition to `maxfeerate` config option, the percentage of an input's amount that will be contributed as fees is calculated and capped, to protect against occasional high fee rates.
+When the percentage fee contribution exceeds a reasonable percentage (60% when mixing to the lowest mix denomination and 30% when mixing to higher denominations), mixing will be skipped and re-attempted when the recommended fee rate becomes more favorable.

 ### Changelog

 #### btcd